Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Dissociations and minimal query plans

-The complete Boolean query $q^{(5)}$ is shown at the top of query plan 5.
-Note that while there is a one-to-one mapping between safe dissociations and query plans, unsafe dissociations do not correspond to plans.
-For example, dissociations 0 to 2 in \autoref{Fig_PartialDissociationOrderExample_a} are still hard.
+Notice that a hierarchical dissociation is different from and does not imply a safe plan for the original query.
+It merely states that the dissociated query $q^{\Delta}$ allowed a safe plan $P$ assuming all tuples in its relations were independent.
+Further notice that while there is a 1-to-1 mapping between hierarchical dissociations and query plans, non-hierarchical dissociations do not correspond to plans and are still hard (e.g., dissociations 0, 1, and 2 in \autoref{ex:partialDissociation} and \autoref{Fig_PartialDissociationOrderExample_a}).

-We have seen in \autoref{sec:background} that the extensional semantics of an unsafe plan $P$ differs from the true reliability: $\score(P) \neq r(q)$.
-Since we have shown that $\score(P) = r(q^\Delta)$ for some dissociation $\Delta$, we derive the following important corollary:
+Recall from \autoref{sec:background} that the extensional semantics of an unsafe plan $P$ differs from the query probability: $\score(P) \neq \PP{q}$, in general.
+Since we have previously shown that $\score(P) = \PP{q^\Delta}$ for some dissociation $\Delta$, we derive the following rather surprising result:

-\begin{corollary}[Query plans as upper bounds] Let $P$ be any plan for a query $q$.
-Then $\score(P) \geq r(q)$. \end{corollary}
+\begin{corollary}[Query plans are upper bounds] Let $P$ be any plan for a Boolean query $q$.
+Then $\PP{q} \leq \score(P)$. \end{corollary}

-In other words, any query plan as defined in~\autoref{def:queryPlans} always gives an upper bound to the actual query reliability $r(q)$.
-To the best of our knowledge, this common property of query plans was only previously mentioned in \cite{DBLP:journals/vldb/DalviS07}, but has never been proven.